-This easy beef ragu is the perfect comfort meal.
-Rich & hearty, a perfect sauce to serve over pasta or polenta.
+This Easy Beef Ragu is the perfect comfort meal.
+Rich & hearty, it is the perfect sauce to serve over pasta or polenta.
 Inspired by Princess Belle from the Beauty & the Beast fairytale, this family friendly weeknight meal will .

 Traditionally, a beef ragu is a saucy, slow cooked way to enjoy a budget cut of meat.
 After it simmers in a bath of simple ingredients, the meat becomes tender and fall-apart and perfect to top with thick and wide noodles.
 This recipe takes a typically weekend-only recipe and turns it into the perfect weeknight meal that kids will LOVE.